APIs should be beautiful. On the inside & the outside.

 Well, you can handcode it.
 But that really isn’t much fun.

 How about if your server could automatically generate it for you?
 That is indeed possible and is supported for a number of technologies.
-The people who wrote swagger specification created support for a few (in bold below).
-The amazing swagger community has built support for a number of server side technologies to automate generation of swagger resource listing.
+The people who wrote Swagger Specification created support for a few (listed under “Swagger-Group Projects”).
+The amazing community has also built support for other server-side technologies to automate generation of Swagger resource listing - check out Tools and Integrations for a complete list.